Support & Help

 Pronunciation of 'Amaranthus'

-The word 'Amaranthus' refers to a genus of plants commonly known as amaranth, which are used as ornamental plants, food crops, and for their seeds.
-Pronounced as 'ˌæməˈrænθəs' in English.
+The word 'Amaranthus' refers to a genus of flowering plants, commonly known as amaranth, which includes species used for ornamental purposes, food, and traditional medicine.
+The pronunciation in English is provided below.

 Word Origin